Should I pay off my mortgage early?

 The bank isn’t lending you money out of the goodness of their heart.
 You are paying them monthly for the privilege of borrowing their money.
 This is where the interest payments come in.

 Please remember, that a mortgage is not without risk.
-If you start to struggle with your repayments, the bank can seize your home – making this thing you’ve been paying off monthly, rather pointless.
+If you start to struggle with your repayment, the bank can seize your home – making this thing you’ve been paying off monthly, rather pointless.

 Let’s look at a quick mortgage example to help illustrate the point.